 If you have a house with a yard or property that contains trees and heavy brush, you already know that it can be tough to keep all of that foliage at bay.
 Pruners, hedge clippers, and loppers work well for smaller diameter limbs.
 But for trees, stumps, and larger limbs, you need a chainsaw.

 Electric- and gas-powered chainsaws cut those large items like a dream.
 When the cutting gets tough again, it just might be time for a sharper chainsaw chain.
 New chains can get expensive, but fortunately, you can sharpen your own chainsaw with just a couple of simple, low-cost tools.

 Basics of Sharpening a Chainsaw

-With this kind of wear and tear, the chain will dull quickly.
+With heavy wear and tear, the chain will dull quickly.
 It is important to sharpen your chainsaw because a dull chainsaw forces you to press harder on the saw, a dangerous move.